mouhihaMohamed702/Hadoop-in-docker/README.md

 Docker images are the basis of containers.
 Images are read-only, while containers are writeable.
 Only the containers can be executed by the operating system.

 https://docs.docker.com/terms/image/
+## What Is a Hadoop Cluster?
+A Hadoop cluster is a collection of computers, known as nodes, that are networked together to perform these kinds of parallel computations on big data sets.
+Unlike other computer clusters, Hadoop clusters are designed specifically to store and analyze mass amounts of structured and unstructured data in a distributed computing environment.
+## What is Hadoop Architecture?
+Hadoop has a master-slave topology.
+In this topology, we have one master node and multiple slave nodes.
+Master node’s function is to assign a task to various slave nodes and manage resources.
+The slave nodes do the actual computing.
+Slave nodes store the real data whereas on master we have metadata.
+This means it stores data about data.

+Hadoop Architecture comprises three major layers.
+They are:
+* HDFS (Hadoop Distributed File System)
+* Yarn
+* MapReduce
 ##  Objective :

 *  The purpose of docker-hadoop is to provide a full, standard, hadoop cluster that can be used for development or testing purposes.